buildkite/cli/README.md

 # Sets up your credentials
 bk configure

-# Creates a .buildkite/pipeline.yml with queue=default and no-op step
+# Runs a build entirely locally for development (requires the buildkite-agent to also be installed)
+bk local run

-# Also creates a bk pipeline for the current project, and sets up webhooks in GitHub/Bitbucket
+# Opens the current pipeline in your browse
-bk init
+bk browse

 # Triggers a build via the cli
 bk build create

-# Opens the current pipeline in your browse
-bk browse

 # Lists pipelines that you have access to
 bk pipelines list

-# Runs a build entirely locally for development
+# Creates a .buildkite/pipeline.yml with queue=default and no-op step
+# Also creates a bk pipeline for the current project, and sets up webhooks in GitHub/Bitbucket
-bk local run
+bk init
 ```

 ## Development